Gleb76/Gleb76/README.md

 I have a passion for developing clean, scalable, and maintainable codebases, ensuring long-term project sustainability.
 My approach focuses on creating highly readable and loosely coupled code, which contributes to the overall quality and maintainability of the software.

+I am also one of the developers behind the app [PhotoCut - AI Photo Editor](https://apps.apple.com/by/app/photocut-ai-photo-editor/id6444792863), an AI-powered tool for precise photo editing, available on the App Store.

 Being a huge Apple enthusiast, I continuously enhance my expertise in new frameworks and keep up-to-date with advancements in the iOS ecosystem.
 This allows me to create cutting-edge solutions that fully leverage the potential of the platform.

 ### :phone: Сontacts: